Large Munsterlander

 Unique facts and fascinating details

-• They are known as 'all-rounders' because they work equally well before and after the shot.
+- They are known as 'all-rounders' because they excel in both field work and water retrieving.

-• Despite their hunting background, they are known for being very gentle with children.
+- Despite their size, they are known for being exceptionally gentle with children in a family setting.

 Frequently Asked Questions